Researchers are looking at ways to prevent and treat cancer cachexia.

 Scientists have developed better drugs to help control sickness in the last 20 years.
-But a lot of research in nutrition and cancer has been into preventing cancer through diet.
-There hasn’t been much research into cachexia.
-This is now changing.
+A lot of research in nutrition and cancer has been into preventing cancer through diet.
+More research is now looking into cancer cachexia.

 Drug therapy: drugs that improve appetite

 These drugs are called appetite stimulants.
 They help some people with cachexia.

 Previous trials showed that megestrol acetate might help people with cachexia.
 It increased their appetite and weight.
 It also seemed better than the steroid drug dexamethasone with fewer side effects.

 A systematic review in 2018 found that the evidence to support the benefit and harm of megestrol acetate was low to very low.

 Another systematic review of studies in 2018 looked at megestrol acetate with placebo.
 It showed moderate evidence for weight gain.

 The review also found that megestrol acetate had very low evidence for an improvement in quality of life.
 The evidence for side effects of megestrol acetate was also moderate.

 The researchers could not conclude on the best dose of megestrol acetate for weight gain, a better quality of life or minimal side effects.
 We need more research.

 The cannabis plant produces substances or chemicals called cannabinoids.
 Cannabinoids can have medicinal effects on the body.